Paymo Logo

 3. Project execution and monitoring phase

 During the project execution phase, you and your team will work on the aspects you planned and assessed during the previous project management steps.
-During this stage, you need to focus most of your attention and avoid making mistakes for a proper project development cycle.
+During this stage, you must focus most of your attention and avoid making mistakes for a proper project development cycle.
 It’s also called the project implementation stage because you begin to implement the decisions that you have taken previously.

-Your primary goals for this phase will be to prepare deliverables, motivate your team to complete their assigned activities in time for the final project delivery, and to control each aspect of the project’s progress.
+Your primary goals for this phase will be to prepare deliverables, motivate your team to complete their assigned activities in time for the final project delivery, and control each aspect of the project’s progress.

 Some of the aspects that you should review during the execution and monitoring stage are: